ajorgensen89/api_5/README.md

 # CRUD.

-CRUD stand for Create, Read, Undo and Delete.
+CRUD stands for Create, Read, Undo and Delete.
 This is four interactions the developer or the user can have with a website on either the frontend or the backend.<br>
 [Django Signal](https://code.djangoproject.com/wiki/Signals) can be used for creating, retrieving, viewing and deleting data within the backend API.<br>
 <br>
 For React Frontend CRUD is also implemented for users to safely create blurbs without others being able to delete their content.
 If the owner wishes to update, edit or delete they can do so on their own content via the EDIT and DELETE links.<br>